 There are more than 200 miles of routes and trails that take you deep into the heart of Iron County!
 For the ATV enthusiast, Iron County hosts the largest ATV trail system in Wisconsin!
 Also explore the beauty of the Ottawa National Forest with approximately one million acres of land in the Western end of Michigan’s Upper Peninsula!
 Enjoy the forest experience and ride some trails!
 Head across U.S Hwy 2 for the start of the trails.

 - Bald Mountain Trail: Take a relaxed walk to the scenic overlook of the Gogebic-Penokee Range on the 0.8 mile interpretive trail.

 - Corrigans Lookout: A short hike will lead you to a gorgeous overlook of Upson Lake.
+Upson, WI

 - Iron Belle Trail: The Iron Belle trail is the longest designated state trail in the nation!
 Enjoy walking or biking on this beautiful trail with overlooks of rivers and bluffs, railroad bridges and historical sites.
 Start at Ramsay Park or the Ironwood Depot in Downtown Ironwood.

 - North Country Trail: The North Country National Scenic Trail stretches for about 4,600 miles from New York to North Dakota.
 This trail passes through the Gogebic County Forest, Ottawa National Forest, & the Porcupine Mountains.
 One hike on the North Country Trail is to Rainbow Falls.
 Head to Black River Harbor, cross the suspension bridge & hike part of the North Country Trail to see the beautiful Rainbow Fall

-Check out this video of the NEW Mountain Biking Skills Course at Big Powderhorn Mountain (located across the street from the BPLA Lodging Office)
+Check out this video of the Mountain Biking Skills Course at Big Powderhorn Mountain (located across the street from the BPLA Lodging Office)